Search

 Data Structure Design tests whether you can compose primitives (maps, heaps, queues) into custom structures that satisfy specific performance constraints.
 LRU caches, time-based key-value stores, that sort of thing.

 If you're short on time, at minimum understand graph search, topological sort, and backtracking.
-Those three cover the majority of problems you'll see.
+Those three cover the majority of problems we've been seeing lately.

 Reading Progress